How to Clean Your Outdoor Fountain

 How often does the fountain need to be cleaned?

 If you have a fountain that is small in size, you should be cleaning it approximately every few months.
-There is not much opportunity for it to get covered in leaves or buildup.
+Depending on your location, you may need to clean it more often if you live in an area that tends to get more algae.
 If the fountain is larger, then you should be cleaning it more frequently, approximately once every month.
 Both the basin and the pump need to be cleaned often so that the water can flow freely through.
 However, the frequency of cleaning also depends on your own discretion.
 If you notice that there was a wind storm that knocked a lot of leaves into your fountain, you may wish to clean those out right away.
 If you live in an area that has more severe weather, you may find yourself needing to clean your fountain more often than other people will be.

 How to clean the fountain

 Before cleaning your fountain, you will need to make sure that the water is turned off.
 Unplug it from the wall, or whichever power source it is connected to.
 You will need to remove all the components of your fountain and clean them.
 This includes stones and the pump.
 Stones can be easily cleaned off, but you may find that pumps are a bit more difficult.
 While cleaning your pump, you may find that there is a buildup of unwanted materials on it.
 Pumps have many hard-to-reach areas, and so you could try using an old toothbrush to scrape them clean.